shreerang20014/EdTech-Dashboard-Power-BI/README.md

 ## Problem Statement

-Task is to clean and analyse the data to uncover valuable insights.
-To ensure the startup can effectively leverage this information, I have created a dashboard that presents following insights.
+The task is to clean and analyse the data to uncover valuable insights.
+To ensure the startup can effectively leverage this information, I have created a dashboard that presents the following insights.
 My analysis will help the company identify areas for improvement and opportunities for growth in their recorded lecture services.

 ### Key Insights

-1️⃣ Used Donut Charts to analyze the percentage distribution of course types across categories—helping the client identify high-demand areas for strategic content development.
+1️⃣ Used Donut Charts to analyse the percentage distribution of course types across categories—helping the client identify high-demand areas for strategic content development.

 2️⃣ Created Stacked Column Charts to calculate average views by category, sub-category, and language—offering actionable insights into audience engagement.

 3️⃣ Used a Word Cloud to identify the most commonly taught skills, keeping course offerings aligned with current job market demands.

-4️⃣ Analyzed language distribution for courses via Pie Charts, helping tailor content accessibility across audiences. \
+4️⃣ Analysed language distribution for courses via Pie Charts, helping tailor content accessibility across audiences.

-5️⃣ Emphasized viewer language preferences for the top 5 categories using Matrix Visuals and DAX to rank data, providing a strategic focus for content optimization.
+5️⃣ Emphasised viewer language preferences for the top 5 categories using Matrix Visuals and DAX to rank data, providing a strategic focus for content optimisation.

 6️⃣ Explored the relationship between subtitles and views using Line Charts, highlighting the importance of subtitles for engagement and accessibility.